Annise Parker: Early life and education

 Parker was born in the Spring Branch community of Houston on May 17, 1956.
 Her mother, Kay Parker, was a bookkeeper.
 Parker was adopted by her mother's second husband, Ivy Leslie Parker, who worked for the Red Cross.
 She lived briefly in Mississippi and South Carolina.
 In 1971, when Parker was 15, her family moved to a U.S. Army post in Mannheim, Germany for two years.
 In Germany, she volunteered in the Red Cross youth service organization and worked at the post library.

 Growing up, Parker was shy and suffered from extreme anxiety; her family nicknamed her "Turtle".
 She has maintained a turtle collection.

 Parker graduated from Stall High School in North Charleston, South Carolina in 1974 and was named a National Merit Scholar.
 During her senior year of high school, Parker participated in the school’s National Honor Society, Ecology Club, and Christian Youth Fellowship and was a high jumper and long jumper on the track team.

 Parker began attending Rice University in 1974, working several jobs to pay for her room and board.
 While at Rice, Parker founded a lesbian student group.
-A member of Jones College (a residential college at Rice), she graduated from Rice in 1978 with a bachelor's degree in anthropology, psychology and sociology.
+A member of Baker College (a residential college at Rice), she graduated from Rice in 1978 with a bachelor's degree in anthropology, psychology and sociology.
 In 2005, Parker completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.